-Date: August 31, 1999 Dear Colleague,
+Date: August 31, 2000 Dear Colleague,

-On behalf of the of the American Society for Engineering Education (ASEE) - Two Year College Division (TYCD), I invite you to encourage the submission of student design projects for the Annual Two Year College Division 2000 MODEL DESIGN COMPETITION.
-This event will be held in conjunction with the ASEE Annual Convention, June 18 - 21, 2000 in St. Louis, MO.
-This competition is open to 2nd and 1st year students at four and two year colleges.
+On behalf of the American Society for Engineering Education (ASEE) - Two Year College Division (TYCD), We invite you to encourage the submission of student design projects for the Annual College, Lower Division 2001 MODEL DESIGN COMPETITION.
+This event will be held in conjunction with the ASEE Annual Convention, June 24 - 27, 2001 in Albuquerque, NM.
+This competition is open to 2nd and 1st year students at four and two year Colleges and Universities.